vi3318/MA-Movie-Recommendation-System/README.md

 - Reviews for non-existent movies
 - Reviews from non-existent users

+### Service Discovery
+All microservices register with the Eureka Server, allowing them to discover and communicate with each other without hardcoded URLs.
+This provides:
+- Dynamic service discovery
+- Load balancing
+- Fault tolerance

+### API Gateway
+The API Gateway serves as a single entry point for all client requests, providing:
+- Centralized routing to appropriate services
+- Load balancing
+- Potential for cross-cutting concerns like authentication, logging, etc.

 ### Testing Inter-Service Communication

 You can test the inter-service communication using the following endpoints: